Suisuroru/Suya_Downloader/multi-languages/en_us.md

 - [x] Download `Downloader` and download `Client`
 - [x] With debugging window, easy for developers to analyze errors

-### Python language version
+### Python Language version

-Python language version developed by Suisuroru.
+Python Language version developed by Suisuroru.

 This version is based on Suya Downloader.